-Offer courses to inspire and help people to use clothes as tools on their journey towards wholeness and Self expression.
+Offer coaching and courses to help people use clothes as tools on their journey towards wholeness and Self expression.

 Assist the shift to a new clothing paradigm through fabric and garment collections.

 Designer.
 Author.
 Transformational guide.

 Annika Thomas, the founder of Whole Threads, calls herself a holistic designer.
 Her collections, courses, books and blog are the result of her attempts to integrate design, psychology and human evolution.

 After graduating from Beckmans School of Design in Stockholm, Annika began working as a designer in the fashion world.
 But in the midst of a promising career as the chief designer of a large international clothing company, she began to seriously question the world of fashion.
 Creating clothes in the usual way felt totally meaningless and continuing no longer seemed like an option.